Posted by BookerTalk

 Sometime you can wait months for a reserved book to become available (I often forget I’ve even requested some of the books) but yesterday I dropped into the local branch to say farewell to one of the librarians.
 When she handed me three books that had just arrived, she burst into giggles at the horrified look on my face.
 I left, trying to work out how I was going to get through them and concluding one of them would probably have to be returned unopened.
 Just as I was getting into the car she came running up to me; she’d found another one that I’d reserved.

 So now I have on my bedside table three Booker prize candidates:

 And a fourth is a novel that I requested about two months ago The Snow Kimono by Mark Henshaw.

 All of these are calling out to me but I had to make a start somewhere.
 Since O’Hagan was on the top that became the one I started yesterday.
 It’s such a well written novel about two characters; one an elderly lady who is trying to remember her life when she was a photographer of note and her grandson who is trying to forget his time as a soldier in Afghanistan.
 O’Hagan is as insightful when he is portraying life in a care home and the onset of dementia as when he is portraying life on the front line in Helmand province and the mental disintegration of a career solider.
 It’s one of those novels that you just have to keep reading, reading, reading.
 If you want go get a taste of this novel there is an extract in The Daily Telegraph from one of the Afghanistan sections.

-Posted on August 2, 2015, in Man Booker Prize, Scotland, Sunday Salon and tagged 2015 Man Booker Prize, Andrew O'Hagan, Anne Enright, Chigozie Obioma, Mark Henshaw.
+Posted on August 2, 2015, in Man Booker Prize, Scottish authors, Sunday Salon and tagged 2015 Man Booker Prize, Andrew O'Hagan, Anne Enright, Chigozie Obioma, Mark Henshaw.
 Bookmark the permalink.
 15 Comments.